 Pumpkin Snickerdoodles are light and crisp, slightly chewy, and full of fall flavors, including pumpkin pie spices.
 They are an incredible version of the classic Snickerdoodle cookie.

 I have seen several recipes lately for Pumpkin Snickerdoodles.
-All I could think of was how much I loved the way my mom always made Snickerdoodles, so I dug out her old recipe and modified it a bit to use pumpkin puree and pumpkin pie spices.
+All I could think of was how much I loved how my mom always made Snickerdoodles, so I dug out her old recipe and modified it a bit to use pumpkin puree and pumpkin pie spices.

 My son happened to have some friends over the same day I was making these cookies for the first time, and they enjoyed them very much!

-They enjoyed them so much they sent my son a text the next morning and asked him if he could bring some more to school.
+They enjoyed them so much that they sent my son a text the following day and asked him to bring some more to school.